 Down the River Clean Up on the Clackamas

-We Love Clean Rivers in partnership with the Clackamas River Basin Council will host the 12th Annual Down the River Clean Up on Oregon’s Clackamas River, Sunday, September 7th, 2014!
+We Love Clean Rivers in partnership with the Clackamas River Basin Council hosts the 13th Annual Down the River Clean Up on Oregon’s Clackamas River, Sunday, September 13th, 2015!
 See you there!

 Do you happen to love this river as much as we do?